Frequently Asked Questions

 There are different techniques of psychotherapy, but they all share some common elements.
 Therapy provides the opportunity to talk in confidence with a skilled and empathic listener who can help to identify and understand the problem and then seek out ways to approach it.
 Through this process, people can come to recognize a greater range of possibilities in their lives, and feel more effective and fulfilled in love and work.

 The Wellness Center Student Counseling Services is staffed by licensed psychologists, postdoctoral fellows and advanced doctoral students in clinical psychology.

-The Wellness Center offers Student Counseling Services to all matriculated graduate students registered at the Graduate Center.
+The Wellness Center offers Student Counseling Services to all matriculated graduate students registered at The Graduate Center and the Craig Newmark Graduate School of Journalism.
 We see several hundred students each year for consultations, individual counseling and/or groups and workshops.
 Students who seek our services represent the rich diversity of cultural, ethnic and religious backgrounds that exist at the Graduate Center.
 We welcome all students, including international students and veterans, and we are LGBTQ-friendly.
 We are also available to individual departments, to participate in workshops on topics such as dissertation completion.

 Over many years of offering counseling services to graduate students, we have found that counseling can help significantly in addressing a wide range of difficulties, including anxiety, depression, relationship problems and work-related problems.
 We are experienced in recognizing the unique challenges that graduate students can face at this phase in their lives.